Ensembl/ensembl-genes-metadata/README.md

 ### GB_metadata_reporting
 - Fetches genome assembly data linked to specified BioProject IDs.
 - Supports filtering based on metrics such as GC content, sequence length, Contig N50, and others.
+- Supports filtering based on taxon ID.
 - Retrieves taxonomic information and assigns internal clades based on predefined settings.
 - Determines whether an assembly is a reference genome using NCBI's Assembly database.
-- Generates summary statistics (mean, min, max) for selected metrics.
+- Generates summary statistics for selected metrics.
-- Outputs results in a structured table and saves them as CSV files.
+- Outputs results in structured tables and saves them as CSV files.

 ### Fetch_annotations
-- Module based on GB_metadata_time.
+- Module based on GB_metadata_reporting.
 - Retrieves information on assemblies as well as annotations by genebuild.
+- Supports filtering based on taxon ID.
-- Generates a summary by date.
+- Generates a summaries and check for GCA updates.
-- Outputs results in a structured table and saves them as CSV files.
+- Outputs results in structured tables and saves them as CSV files.

 ## Prerequisites
 - Python 3.x
 - MySQL database with the necessary tables and data.
-- An external JSON file (`db_config.json`) containing MySQL database credentials.
+- An external JSON files (`conf/db_config.json` and `conf/prod_dbs_conf.json`) containing MySQL database credentials.
 - `clade_settings.json` file for internal clade assignments.

 ## Installation